-In addition to attending class, students should demonstrate active participation in all in class and out of class language activities.
-Students should demonstrate continuing interest and keep their motivation on by asking questions, initiating interactions with Malaysians (in Malaysian), timely submission of assignments/homework, initiating consultations with language teachers when required, constantly extending Malaysian vocabulary beyond the SIT language manual etc. Motivation makes up 10% of the final grade, and it is at your language instructors' discretion.
+In addition to attending class, students should demonstrate active participation in all in-class and out-of-class language activities.
+Students should demonstrate continuing interest and keep their motivation by asking questions, initiating interactions with Chinese Malaysians (in Chinese/Hua Yu), timely submission of assignments/homework, initiating consultations with language teachers when required, constantly extending Chinese vocabulary beyond the SIT language manual etc. Motivation makes up 10% of the final grade, and it is at your language instructors' discretion.
 Students are responsible for making up any missed work (quizzes, however, cannot be made up) and for retrieving any graded items returned in their absence.